achernigin1987/SimpleRayTracer/model_runner/README.md

      -o: File for output data, write to stdout if omitted
      -in: Input node name, autodetect if omitted
      -on: Output node name, autodetect if omitted
-     -vdl: Comma-separated list of device indices to use, use all devices if omitted
 ```

-The `-gmf` parameter limits the amount of GPU memory to use.

 The input must contain contiguous data of a 3D image with dimensions expected by a model.